jpegleg/dwarven-toolbox/README.md

 Sum of all values: 19452.00000000

 Note that zlib may fail to compile on some systems such as MacOS and others.
 Zlib is used for the zlib compression utilities `zbox` and `zunbox`.
-If you the zlib compile fails, either install the required deps or remove zbox, zunbox, and the zlib feature of flate2 from the Cargo.toml, if you still want to use the "--all" approach.
+If the zlib compile fails, either install the required deps or remove zbox, zunbox, and the zlib feature of flate2 from the Cargo.toml, if you still want to use the "--all" approach.
 Included is a file called no-zlib_Cargo.toml which can be copied over the Cargo.toml if you want to quickly exclude the zlib tools and dependencies.

+Compile without zlib (and skip the zlib utilities) example:

 ```
 $ cp no-zlib_Cargo.toml Cargo.toml